vasconce7os/jquery-custombind.js/README.md

 This plugin is used to bind data into html containers (usually div tags) using jb-bind, jb-context and jb-event-* attributes

+## Demo

+You can find a demo on http://ole1986.github.io/jquery-custombind.js/examples/demo-1.html

 ## Example

 `examples/demo-1.html`